-Asking everyone to state their name, title and level of understanding of your product/service is a great way of knowing if you have the right people on the call.
-A price negotiation call rarely requires a lot of rapport-building.
+Asking everyone to state their name, title, and level of understanding of your offering is a great way of knowing if you have the right people on the call.
+A price negotiation rarely requires a lot of rapport-building.
 Most clients want to get through this process as efficiently as you do.

-Price negotiation calls are a perfect time to practice team selling.
-When you are new to the process, bringing another person to the call to lead, especially with a manager or executive, so that you can concentrate on the discussion at hand, can help accelerate your skills.
+Price negotiations are a perfect time to practice team selling.
+When you are new to the process, bringing another person to the call to lead — especially with a manager or executive, so that you can concentrate on the discussion at hand — can help accelerate your skills.

-In the event that you can close the deal on the pricing call, have a payment link or invoice ready to go that the prospect can fill out over the phone or shortly thereafter so that once negotiations are concluded, you don’t waste time getting started.
+If you can close the deal during the conversation, have a payment link or invoice ready to go that the prospect can fill out over the phone or shortly thereafter — so once negotiations are concluded, you don’t waste time getting started.